mvsamudrala/AutoEpiCollect/docs/installation.md

 6. This final step is crucial for AutoEpiCollect to use ChromeDriver. **Move the chromedriver executable into the downloaded AutoEpiCollect folder.**

+## Excel
+AutoEpiCollect outputs its results in .xlsx spreadsheets that can be opened with Microsoft Excel.
+Please make sure you have Excel downloaded on your machine before running AutoEpiCollect so that you can view your final results.

-You should now have all the dependencies needed to successfully run AutoEpiCollect.
-Please click the User Guide tab above to read the user guide and learn about all of AutoEpiCollect's functionalities.
+**You should now have all the dependencies needed to successfully run AutoEpiCollect.
+Please click the User Guide tab above to read the user guide and learn about all of AutoEpiCollect's functionalities.**
 ## References
 1. Savsani, K., Jabbour, G., & Dakshanamurthy, S. (2021).
 A New Epitope Selection Method: Application to Design a Multi-Valent Epitope Vaccine Targeting HRAS Oncogene in Squamous Cell Carcinoma.
 Vaccines, 10(1), 63. https://doi.org/10.3390/vaccines10010063